SoftwarePotential/softwarepotential.github.io/Getting-Started-With-Distributor.markdown

 Distributor has been generally available from the 3.1.1921 release of the Software Potential Service.
 Distributor clients can interoperate with server instances of different versions from that release onward.

 # How it Works
 When an application is Distributor-aware, licenses can be activated and stored in a central Distributor service and then dynamically allocated across multiple deployed instances of the application.
-Each application instance includes a local` Sp.Agent` extension that must be configured to identify a Distributor Service instance.
+Each application instance includes a local `Sp.Agent` extension that must be configured to identify a Distributor Service instance.
 A service instance can be hosted locally on one of the client machines or, more typically, on a separate network-accessible machine.

 Whenever protected code that requires a license is encountered for the first time, the `Sp.Agent` component will query the Distributor service for the Feature required to execute the protected code.
 The service will yield a lease for the requested feature if there is one available (based on the licenses installed in Distributor instance and allocations held by other competing application instances.)

 Any such allocated leases are automatically renewed until such time as the application instance is closed (enabling execution not to be subject to a network round-trip every time).

+## Concurrency Limitations
+It is possible to set a limit on the number of instances of the licensed application that can be run concurrently for a given Distributor license.
+The Distributor instance will refuse requests from additional application instances once the limit has been reached.

+If a Distributor license includes features then by default all instances of the application will have access to all included features.
+However, it is possible to also set limits on individual features such that only a subset of the permitted concurrent instances can access individual features.
+The limit set at feature level must be equal to or less than the value set at the instance level.

+For example it is possible to issue a license with two features ("Feature A" and "Feature B") that allows x3 instances of a licensed application to run concurrently, where each instance is able to access Feature A but only one instance can access Feature B at any given time.

 ## Checkout / Disconnected Mode
 With Distributor, it is also possible to switch a protected application to Disconnected mode.
 This facility is useful where the application needs to run in a context where it will not be possible to communicate to a Distributor service instance for a period of time e.g. when the user is working remotely while out of the office or on vacation.